ItamarS3/PythonNetworkManager/README.md

 # PythonNetworkManager
 A simple network manager made with python.
 It demonstrates some basic abilities with the socket module like transferring files, sending messages, and executing commands on a client.
 Note that I am a beginner so it is not the best project.

-It does have some bugs so if you see one don't be surprised.
-It does have some basic error handling but not every error is covered, maybe I will add a better error handling in the future.
+It does have some basic error handling but not every error is covered so it does have some bugs, maybe I will add a better error handling in the future.
 The purpose of this project (other than a final project for a python course) is to demonstrate some of the things you can do with the socket module.

 In this project you can: